kivy/kivy/doc/sources/guide/lang.rst

 Designing with the Kivy Language
 --------------------------------

-One of aims of the Kivy language is to
+One of the aims of the Kivy language is to
 `separate the concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_ of presentation and logic.
 The presentation (layout) side is addressed by your kv file and the logic by your .py file.